raspberrypilearning/boat-race/en/step_4.md

 + What happens if the boat reaches the mouse pointer?
 Try it.

-+ To stop this happening, you'll need to add an `if` {.blockcontrol} block to your code, so that the boat only moves if it is more than 5 pixels away from the mouse.
++ To stop this happening, you'll need to add an `if` block to your code, so that the boat only moves if it is more than 5 pixels away from the mouse.

 --- hints ---
 --- hint ---